 Ellie was a heavy smoker who also seemed to have an aversion to fresh air.
 She smoked and smoked with the windows closed until lung cancer finally brought her down.
 Her condo townhome was in a lovely neighborhood but her location in the community was not all that great.
 And she left behind quite a bit of clothing and furniture that needed to be disposed of.
 We coordinated donations to charity.
 We removed the smoke filled carpeting and got the home painted by a professional who was able to seal the walls and eliminate 98% of the smell.
 The home was sold for top dollar.

-Noel had had a terrible accident in his 30s, was on permanent disability and ended up returning to live with his mother in their Vienna townhome.
+Noel had had a terrible accident in his 30s, was on permanent disability.
+He ended up returning to live with his mother in their Vienna townhome.
 When she passed away, since he could no longer work and his disability could not cover the mortgage, he needed to sell the home.
 Noel was the executor.
 He had no money to move until the home was sold.
 The house was packed with his things and his mom’s things.
-We put it on the market in not the best showing condition but we got it sold.
+We put it on the market.
+It was not in the best showing condition but we got it sold.
 It was not as high as we would have received if it were empty but sometimes you just need to do the best you can do.

 Since it is all situational, you need a Realtor who has had experience with estate sales and one who has the patience to work through the various options.
 With over a quarter century of experience, I know I can help.
 Do I know everything?
 Of course not.
 I am not a tax professional or an estate attorney but one thing experience teaches you is the boundary lines.
 I know when I need to ask questions of other professionals.
 I can spot problems on the horizon and know when we need to get others involved.